InetIntel/power-outages-scraping/src/scrapers/spain/naturgy/notes.md

 ## Other Notes

-The dataset updates approximately every 5 minutes.
+The dataset updates every 5 minutes, so the scraper is scheduled for every 4 minutes to make sure all data is captured.

 Outage categories include Planned (maintenance) and Unplanned (faults).